DavidNash2024/Win32xx/README.md

 		<li>Lightweight: Unlike larger frameworks such as MFC or Qt, Win32++ is
 		designed to be lightweight and has minimal overhead.
-This makes it suitable for smaller applications or for developers who prefer to stay close to the Win32 API.<br></li>
+This makes it suitable for smaller applications or for developers who prefer to stay close to the Windows API.<br></li>
 		<li>Ease of Use: The library simplifies many
-		of the tasks associated with Win32 programming, such as creating windows, handling messages, and managing resources.
+		of the tasks associated with Windows programming, such as creating windows, handling messages, and managing resources.
 It is implemented as a header-only library which simplifies the build process.<br></li>
 		<li>Extensibility: Win32++ allows developers to easily extend its